markround/tiller/README.md

 	  config:
 	    replSet: 'production'

-Note that if you omit the user/group/perms parameters, the defaults are root:root, 0644.
+Note that if you omit the user/group/perms parameters, the defaults are whatever Docker runs as (usually root).
 Also, if you don't run the script as root, it will skip setting these.

 ## Template files